-BAWAR’s Community Education Program provides knowledge and resources about sexual violence to Alameda County that reflects the diverse community it supports.
+BAWAR’s ECHO Program (Educating Community through Healing and Outreach) provides knowledge and resources about sexual violence to Alameda County that reflects the diverse community it supports.

 Presentations & Training